 - Needle Felting Mat - or piece of thick foam to protect the surface you are working on and help keep your needles from breaking.

-- Glass or Polymer Clay Eyes or Beads - I used cats eyes made using polymer clay from the technique used to make miniature eyeballs.
-My cats eyes were made with a striped mix of green and yellow clay, mixed with transparent clay and wraped around a core of black for the pupil.
-This simple cane was then wrapped with a thin layer of green, and a thin layer of white.
-For toys which may be handled by children, use simple felt eyes made from scraps needlefelted into place.
+- Glass or Polymer Clay Eyes or Beads - You can use polymer clay from the technique used to make miniature eyeballs.
+For toys which may be handled by children, use simple felt eyes made from scraps needle felted into place.

 03 of 15

-Start making your miniature needlefelted cat by cutting the body parts.
-I cut three pipe cleaner sections which were slight variations of 1 3/4 inches long.
+Start making your miniature needle felted cat by cutting the body parts.
+Cut three pipe cleaner sections which were slight variations of 1 3/4 inches long.
 The longest section is used for the cat's body, wrapped around the next longest section for the back legs leaving a roughly 1/4 inch stub to hold the tail, and wrapped around the final section which forms the cat's front legs, leaving a slight stub for the neck as shown.Continue to 4 of 15 below.

 04 of 15

 Felting needles break easily so always work straight up and down and do not force the needle.
 The needles must be pushed in far enough for the jagged edges of the needle to catch the fibers, you need to poke more than the tip of the needle through the roving.

 Start felting your miniature cat, by taking the body frame and laying it flat on your felting mat or pad.
 Take a group of fibers from your wool or silk roving to form your cat's coat.
 Roll the fibers... slightly to make them into a loose yarn.